big-unibo/dataplatform/doc/hdfs.md

 	 Once setting up a ZooKeeper cluster with an odd n > 3 servers, Namenodes can be configured to identify such quorum via 		a *core-site.xml* property
  	> ha.zookeeper.quorum={zookeeper1_address}:2181,{zookeeper2_address}:2181,{zookeeper3_address}:2181

-	If automatic failover is enabled, one of the two namenodes needs to create a znode in the ZK quorum via
+	If automatic failover is enabled then before starting up, one of the two namenodes must create a znode in the ZK quorum via

 		hdfs zkfc -formatZK -nonInteractive
-	Upon creation of the znode, a ZooKeeper Failover Controller daemon must be started on all the machine hosting namenodes via
+	Upon creation of the znode and once again before startin the namenode process, a ZooKeeper Failover Controller daemon must be started on all the machine hosting namenodes via

 		hdfs --daemon start zkfc

 	Each of the ZKFC  will then initiate a session with the ZK quorum and try to get a lock on the previously created znode.
 The one namenode that successfully acquires the lock becomes the active namenode.
-The ZKFC on the other namenodes will then inform his namenode to go into standby mode.
-Periodically (5s by default), the ZKFCs send a ping to namenodes for health check and in case of *one* missing health check they  proceed to close the  previouvsly initiated session with the ZK quorum, initiating a failover.
+The ZKFC on the other namenodes will then inform its namenode to go into standby mode.
+Periodically (5s by default), the ZKFC sends a ping to its namenode as a health check and in case of *one* missing health check they  proceed to close the  previouvsly initiated session with the ZK quorum, initiating a failover.

 #### **DataNode**